ecbc0/note-math/readme.md

 Instead of downloading the file, you can directly view the [HTML version](https://ecbc0.github.io/)

 If you are familiar with math, you can see [feature](https://ecbc0.github.io/item-en/feature-en.html)

+for note, I feel that git is only suitable for viewing update records.
+Git fork is not very meaningful because it is too troublesome to deal with the large number of conflicts that may frequently occur when merging or rebasing.